vdevhub/myFlix-client/README.md

-# myFlix Client
+# MyFlix Client
-Client application for myFlix - an app for movie enthusiasts.
-It is based on its movie API (server-side REST API and database).
-The client is built using React.
+- An application for movie enthusiasts written in React.
+- The application leverages the [Movie API](https://github.com/vdevhub/movie-api) on the backend.

-With this client and underlying API, this application is built with the MERN tech stack.
+- With this client and underlying API, this application is built with the MERN tech stack.

-## Features
+## Key Features
 - User is able to sign up (username, password, email, date of birth) and log in with a username and password
 - User is able to log out and also deregister
 - App returns all movies existing in the database to the user